 Although bright red and unmistakable, the male Scarlet Tanager is seldom seen but readily heard.
 These birds are fairly common, but often remain out of sight as they move slowly in the upper canopy of the forest in search of insects.
 Their presence is given away by a burry, rambling song and a distinctive chick-burr call.
 Although the males are a brilliant red, the females and immature males are olive green in color with dark wings.
 Scarlet tanagers are sensitive to habitat fragmentation, making the large stretches of forest in Shenandoah National Park the perfect home! #BirdYourWorld

-Week Twenty-six: Ovenbird (Seiurus aurocapilla)
+Week Twenty-seven: Ovenbird (Seiurus aurocapilla)

 Ovenbirds are summer visitors here in Shenandoah National Park, migrating down to Mexico for the winter, and you will often hear their distinctive “tea-cher” call throughout the park.
 You may see these little birds hopping around on the ground like small chickens while they search for bugs to eat.
 Ovenbirds get their name from the shape of the nest the female builds from twined grasses- it looks just like a traditional pizza oven.
 After chicks leave the nest, the male and female split the brood, with the male keeping half in his territory and the female taking half to an adjacent area.